godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 ### Core engine

-The core engine has been significantly optimized, especially on the memory and data-oriented areas.
+The core engine has been significantly optimized, especially in the memory and data-oriented areas.
 Core and Variant have been massively cleaned up and made more extensible.
 Besides being faster and more modern, the core codebase is now significantly easier to maintain and extend.

 ### GDExtension